ThomasKaiser/Knowledge/articles/Exploring_Apple_Silicon_on_MacBookAir10.md

 | 7-Zip | ~3000 mW | ~200 mW
 | cpuminer | ~3000 mW | 20 mW |

-Please keep in mind once there is more than one demanding task running, power cores get downclocked from 3.2 GHz to 3.0 GHz and if you overload the machine with too much tasks in parallel this will of course affect performance inside VMs also (and the containers running within, I would assume it's only a couple of weeks/months until Linux Docker arm64 containers run 'directly' using the Hypervisor.framework – no need for Parallels & Co.)
+Please keep in mind that once there is more than one demanding task running, power cores get downclocked from 3.2 GHz to 3.0 GHz and if you overload the machine with too much tasks in parallel this will of course affect performance inside VMs also (and the containers running within, I would assume it's only a couple of weeks/months until Linux Docker arm64 containers run 'directly' using the Hypervisor.framework – no need for Parallels & Co.)

-Quick check whether a 32-bit Linux userland is also possible ([way less memory footprint compared to arm64 userlands](https://github.com/nodesource/distributions/issues/375#issuecomment-290440706)): After `dpkg --add-architecture armhf` and `apt install p7zip:armhf` I only got an `Exec format error` so most probably rumours are true Apple removed Aarch32 capabilities from their SoCs already a while ago.
+Quick check whether a 32-bit Linux userland is also possible ([way less memory footprint compared to arm64 userlands](https://github.com/nodesource/distributions/issues/375#issuecomment-290440706)): After `dpkg --add-architecture armhf` and `apt install p7zip:armhf` I only got an `Exec format error` when trying to execute the binary so most probably rumours are true and Apple removed Aarch32 capabilities from their SoCs already a while ago.

 ### Interpreting 7-zip benchmark scores